GregorioOrozco/NosotrosLosGuapos/Practicas/Practice 2 - SPI/README.md

 # Practice 2 - SPI

 ## Practice description
-This lab will help you to remember some concepts seen in previous courses such as inputs, outputs, keypad, ADC and the introduction to UART seen in class.
+The objective of this lab is to implement SPI communication using the MAX7219 driver to control four 7-segment displays and integrate it with the concepts and peripherals previously seen in class.

 ## Practice Evidence

-- Part 3 - UART Peripheral Control and Monitoring
+- Part 1 - Examples

 <div align="center">
  <img width=40% height=40% alt="ptashvccv333_1" src="https://github.com/user-attachments/assets/0eed1e83-711a-414b-a45d-a2bfb2460c44"